 Antibacterial assay of the azomethine based chelator of heteroleptic M2+ complexes

-From the antibacterial study successfully carried out, the four complexes under investigation presents their inhibitory activity against the six bacterial in the range 2.0 – 12.0 mm.
-All the complexes had their best inhibitory activity against Staphylococcus aureus (S.a) in the range 9.0 mm – 12.0 mm.
+From the antibacterial study successfully carried out, the four complexes under investigation present their inhibitory activity against the six bacteria in the range 2.0 – 12.0 mm.
+All the complexes exhibited their best inhibitory activity against Staphylococcus aureus (S. Aureus) in the range of 9.0 mm to 12.0 mm.
 [Fe(C28H18O5N5S2]nH2O had the best inhibitory performance with a value of 12.0 mm, followed by [Ni(C30H21O3N5S)]nH2O whose activity was recorded at 11.0 mm.
 [Cu(C36H22O11N6S3Cl2]nH2O and [Zn(C30H21O3N5S)]nH2O complexes had equal inhibitory value at 9.0 mm.
 When the complexes’ inhibitory value against Proteus mirabilis (P. m) was considered, it was observed that therein they recorded their least activity at 5.5 mm and just two complexes, [Cu(C36H22O11N6S3Cl2]nH2O and [Zn(C30H21O3N5S)]nH2O had this inhibitory value whereas [Fe(C28H18O5N5S2]nH2O and [Ni(C30H21O3N5S)]nH2O had zero activity.
 All the complexes had very good activity against Bacillus cerus (B.c) in the range (3.0 mm – 11.0 mm) and Pseudomonas aeruginosa (Ps.a) in the range (2.0 mm – 9.0 mm).
 However, Cu2+ and Zn2+ were noticed to have performed best against B.c and Ps.a with an inhibitory value that stood at 11.0 mm and 6.0 mm respectively.
 The record of activity against Klebsiella pneumoniae (K. p) showed that except for [Ni(C30H21O3N5S)]nH2O with zero activity, all the complexes showed some level of inhibition between (4.0 – 4.5 mm) The result for salmonella typhi (S. t) showed that Cu2+ and Zn2+ had equal inhibitory value at 2.0 mm, Ni2+ had the highest inhibitory value at 5.5 mm while there was no record of activity for Fe2+.
-Conclusively, the Cu2+ and Zn2+ complexes were seen to have inhibitory all the bacterial and have performed better than all the complexes.
+Conclusively, the Cu2+ and Zn2+ complexes were seen to have inhibitory effects on all the bacteria and performed better than all the complexes.

 The occurrence of the metallic ions in the complexes have been investigated and shown to enhance the performance of such metal-based complexes in bacterial inhibition [15].
 Also, the presence of oxygen and nitrogen donors through which the metals are bonded are reported to have extensive notable biological activity, like antiviral, antifungal, anticancer, antibacterial, antifungal, antiulcer [17], antimalarial, antitubercular, antiproliferative, anti-inflammatory, rifampicin and clofazimine for the treatment of leprosy and many others [15].
-These abilities of the complexes to inhibit the growth of the test bacterial is due to their structural resemblance with normal biological compounds as well as the presence of the active pharmacophore (imine (-N=CH-), which performs main roles in their substantial biological activities [13, 34].
+These abilities of the complexes to inhibit the growth of the test bacteria are due to their structural resemblance to normal biological compounds as well as the presence of the active pharmacophore (imine (-N=CH-), which performs main roles in their substantial biological activities [13, 34].

 Table 6.
 Antifungi data of azomethine based chelator of heteroleptic M2+ complexes Zone of Inhibition (mm)